brian-j-smith/Mamba.jl/doc/mcmc/chains.rst

 	**Value**

-		A ``ChainSummary`` type object with the first and second dimensions of the ``data`` field indexing the model parameters between which correlations.
+		A ``ChainSummary`` type object with the first and second dimensions of the ``value`` field indexing the model parameters between which correlations.
 Results are for all chains combined.

 .. function:: describe(c::MCMCChains; batchsize::Integer=100, \
 				q::Vector=[0.025, 0.25, 0.5, 0.75, 0.975])